nineinchnick/yii-usr/README.md

 # Usage scenarios

-Varios scenarios can be created by enabling or disabling following features:
+Various scenarios can be created by enabling or disabling following features:

 * registration
 * email verification